 In this case, to stay within our disciplinary straightjacket is, simply, to get things wrong.
 In 917, Charles issued a diploma for Saint-Denis in Paris.
 It’s preserved in the original, and has one distinctly unusual feature.

-If we say that Charles commemorated Frederuna because she mattered to him personally, is this sure?
-Surely not.
+If we say that Charles commemorated Frederuna because she mattered to him personally, is this certain?
+Certainly not.
 But that doesn’t actually make it different from other aspects of medieval history.
 As the tagline of this blog has it, non sic gesta scias sed cuncta geri potuisse – it didn’t happen this way, but it could have done.
 When it comes to assigning motivations for Charles’ actions, politics is as conjectural as love.
 This is not to say that either is pure speculation – both have evidential support, but not certainty.